mouseless/baked/unreleased.md

 ### Syntax improvement

-#### Use primary constructors
+#### Primary constructors

-In projects, use primary constructor when there is a dependency that needs to be injected at the constructor without any logic.
+Use primary constructor when there is a dependency that needs to be injected at the constructor without any logic or when the base class constructor needs to be called.
 Parameter names start with underscore.

 ```csharp
 public class Entity(IEntityContext<Entity> _context)